molgenis/molgenis-ops-helm/charts/molgenis-hubot/README.md

 #### `HUBOT_JENKINS_AUTH`
 Create a [Jenkins authorization token](https://jenkins.dev.molgenis.org/me/configure) so hubot can authenticate with Jenkins.
-Go to the config map of the hubot in Kubernetes and fill it in in the form `user:token`.
+Fill it in in the form `user:token`.
 It would be better if this token was also a secret but that would require changing the subchart.

 ### Scripts